thomasyit/cape-k3s-ansible-deployment/README.md

 1. Configure all prerequisites for CentOS7/RHEL7 eg: selinux , firewall disable etc.
 2. Autoconfigure all installable repos for Kubernetes
-> *For RHEL7 , please enable your Redhat subscription or connect to a local repo so that dependent packages can be installed*
+> *For RHEL7, please enable your Red Hat subscription or connect to a local repo so that dependant packages can be installed*
 3. Install packages like : k3s , Docker , crictl
 4. Install the CAPE application
 5. Enable access to CAPE GUI via URL